.XX File Extension

 How do I open an XX file?

 While you can view the contents of an XX file in a text editor, the data is not usable until it has been decoded.
-You can decode an XX file with a certain file decompression programs, like Corel WinZip.
+You can decode an XX file with various file decompression programs, including Corel WinZip.